f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/KVM/kvm-deploy-demo-guide.rst

 Introduction
 ***************

-F5 Distributed Cloud (F5 XC) supports deploying its services as a node in Openstack Private Cloud Environement.
-This helps to connect applications running on Openstack's Private Cloud to F5 XC Global Network for telemetry and to deliver security to Private Cloud.
+F5 Distributed Cloud (F5 XC) supports deploying its services as a node in Openstack Private Cloud Environment.
+This helps to connect applications running on Openstack's Private Cloud to F5 XC Global Network for telemetry and to deliver consistent security.

-This expands application deployed in Openstack environment to connect applications running in multiple Public Cloud platfroms using F5 XC.
+This allows application deployed in Openstack environment to connect with applications running in multiple Public Cloud platfroms using F5 XC.

 Solution overview
 *******************